 Out of sight, out of mind

-At the end of every sentence in these pages there are full stops.
-They were put there to represent the people that come to an end that we don’t notice much.
-If you die in a car accident you are the full stop.
-If you die of something else equally mundane you are another full stop.
-However, were you to die along with fifty others in a plane crash, a train crash, a fire or more importantly in a novel way you will make the news.
-I say make the news, you personally are unlikely to get a mention, but the event will.
-No matter what the cause of death, even very old age, it only gets a lot of attention if you are famous or infamous.
-Then you can have a red circle on the plate above.
-I find it all rather crass, all people are valid to me.
-And by the way the newsworthiness is very much dependant on the nationality of those in peril.
+At the end of every sentence there are full stops.
+I put them there to represent mundane deaths such as car accidents or falls.
+These deaths are rarely seen as newsworthy, unlike deaths in plane or train crashes.
+Ten deaths in one day, on our roads, means very little.
+Ten deaths in one train crash means much more to us.
+However, if you die in a novel way, a news reporter may make a little story about it.
+News reporters will flock to the scene if lots die, all together, in one go.
+If you are involved, you personally are unlikely to get a mention, but the event will.
+No matter what the cause of death, it gets a lot of attention if you are famous or infamous.
+Then you can have a red circle on my ceramic plate.
+I find it all rather crass.
+All people are valid to me.
+And the newsworthiness is very much dependant on the nationality of those in peril.
 Poor citizens have much less significance than the rich ones.

 If you take a walk down the high street of your town you see plenty of people out and about.
-There may be a few in wheelchairs or struggling to get around, but on the whole people seem alive and well.
-What you don’t see so much, is all the people too ill to leave home or laid up in hospital.
+There may be a few in wheelchairs, some will be struggling to get around, but on the whole people seem alive and well.
+What you don’t see, is all the people too ill to leave home.
+You do not see those laid up in hospital.
 It gives a false impression that all things are alright.
-Many people are once again hidden away, out of sight and out of mind.
+Many people are hidden away, out of sight and out of mind.
 Whilst traveling we stayed in someone’s house, a bedsit of sorts.
-It was very nice, they cooked great meals and told us a lot about the area.
-One evening I took the plates into the kitchen and found that they had a ‘child’, maybe in their early twenties sitting in a wheelchair.
+It was very nice.
+They cooked great meals and told us a lot about the area.
+One evening I took the plates into the kitchen and found that they had a child, maybe in their early twenties sitting in a wheelchair.
 Unable to talk properly but with some communication skills of sorts.
-I don’t think they left the house very often.
+I don’t think she left the house very often.